andreast6/SDS_Distillation_AMP/Readme.md

 3. **Proceed to Step 2** to fine-tune the LLM.
 4. **Run Step 3** to evaluate performance against the baseline.

+---

 ## Expected Outputs
 - **Step 2**: A fine-tuned model saved to `./tmp/merged_*`.
 - **Step 3**: Evaluation metrics (win rate, tie percentage) printed in the notebook.

+---

+## Testing correct execution
+- Run all steps with unsloth/Meta-Llama-3.1-8B-Instruct for finetuning
+- Evaluate using LLM-as-a-judge microsoft/phi-4
+- The final cell in step 3 tests if the average winrate is 82%